bob2u/b2uFramework-public/README/README_MANAGER.md

 The $config is an array used to provide data to set up the framework and the application, and it consists of the following sections:

-1) **Errors** - An `Array of strings` to add global include files that should be loaded on each request and any definitions that need to be made available to all Plugins and Interfaces.
+1) **Includes** - An `Array of strings` to add global include files that should be loaded on each request and any definitions that need to be made available to all Plugins and Interfaces.
+Each entry can be a single file or a directory with sub-directories and files to be loaded (recursive).

-2) **Includes** - An `Array` to indicate how the system should react to system-level errors and exceptions.
+2) **Errors** - An `Array` to indicate how the system should react to system-level errors and exceptions.
 All exceptions will trigger an error event, and all error events will result in a `HTTP/1.1 500 There was internal system error!` response.
 If the application wants to override the standard system error response they can use this configuration parameter to capture all errors.

 ```php
 "Errors" => [